 If you are missing teeth, dental bridges are used to fill in gaps with artificial teeth.
 They are an efficient alternative to dentures and are more stable and look natural.
 In fact, in some cases they are barely noticeable.

 A denture is a removable prosthesis made to replace missing teeth.
 Generally dentures are made out of acrylic resin and can be combined with various metals.
 Dentures improve function , aesthetics, speech, and provide support for facial muscles.

 There are two basic types of dentures – full dentures and partial dentures.
-Which one you choose will depend primarily on how many teeth need to be replaced.
+You can choose depending on how many teeth that needs to be replaced.

-Flexible Dentures– Flexible dentures are made with a flexible resin so the denture base has some flexibilty.
+- Flexible Dentures– Flexible dentures are made with a flexible resin so the denture base has some flexibility.
 Patients find that this may provide a more comfortable fit and these dentures do not rely on visible clasping.

 Veneers, a thin shell-like piece of porcelain, are placed over your existing front teeth and bonded to the front surface, becoming incredibly strong and durable.
 A fast and extremely aesthetic solution, veneers can close gaps, straighten crooked teeth, repair chips and cover permanent stains.
 Best of all, veneers can provide you with a great looking and long-lasting smile.